achp-project/cultural-heritage/talks/2024-hackathon/README.md

 ## impact

-* 1-hour talk at the start of WS, open to the School of Archaeology + online
+* The workshop will open with a one-hour talk open to the public on the management of cultural heritage and archeology databases.
+In-person + Online (hybrid).

 ## participants and projects